A set of publicly available tools that shed light on key areas of democratic functioning.

-The United Nations Democracy Fund is a Trust Fund under the authority of the United Nations Secretary-General, which strengthens democratization efforts around the world by supporting projects that strengthen civil society, promote human rights, and encourage participation in democratic processes.
+We are grateful to the United Nations Democracy Fund (UNDEF) for their funding and support in helping make this project happen.
+UNDEF is a Trust Fund under the authority of the United Nations Secretary-General, which strengthens democratization efforts around the world by supporting projects that strengthen civil society, promote human rights, and encourage participation in democratic processes.
 It is the only UN entity solely dedicated to supporting democracy.